 - Who can write your prescription.
 A licensed physician must write the prescription. - Where you can obtain them.
 You may fill the prescription at a participating pharmacy, or by mail if the prescription is for maintenance medications, which are to be taken beyond 60 days.
-The Plan's Member Services department will have additional "Prescription by Mail" brochures available if you need them - We use a formulary.
-The "Three Tier Co-Pay Plan" means there is not a closed formulary, but three different copays.
-All generic medications are covered at the lowest copay; brand name medications on the formulary, i.e., Preferred Drug List (PDL) have the middle level copay; and brand name medications not on the formulary, i.e., PDL have the highest copay.
+You may contact Merck-Medco Customer Services department at 1-800/903-8664, to request additional "Prescription by Mail" order forms. - We use a formulary.
+The "Three Tier Copay Plan" means there is not a closed formulary, but three different copays.
+All generic medications are covered at the lowest copay; brand name medications on the formulary, i.e., Preferred Drug List (PDL) have the middle level copay; and brand name medications not on the formulary, i.e., PDL (non-preferred or non-formulary) have the highest copay.
 However, in all three categories a number of the drugs may need prior authorization to ensure the appropriate use of the drug.
-Members may request a copy of the PDL by calling 1-888-563-2250 or view the document on the web page: www.westernhealth.com. - These are the dispensing limitations.
+Members may request a copy of the PDL by calling 1-888/563-2250 or view the document on the web page: www.westernhealth.com. - These are the dispensing limitations.
 Prescription drugs prescribed by a Plan or referral doctor and obtained at a Plan pharmacy will be dispensed for up to a 30-day supply.
 You pay a \$5 copay per prescription unit or refill for generic drugs or \$10 copay per prescription unit or refill for name brand drugs on the formulary, i.e., Preferred Drug List (PDL); and a \$20 copay per prescription unit or refill for Non-Preferred (non-formulary) name brand medications per each 30-day supply or 120-unit supply, whichever is less.
 In no event will the copay exceed the cost of the prescription drug.
 When generic substitution is permissible (i.e., a generic drug is available and the prescribing doctor does not require the use of a name brand drug), but you request the name brand drug, you pay the price difference between the generic and name brand drug as well as the \$10 copay per prescription unit or refill.
 Drugs are prescribed by Plan doctors and dispensed in accordance with the Plan's formulary policy.
-Non-formulary drugs will be covered when prescribed by a Plan doctor.
+Nonformulary drugs will be covered when prescribed by a Plan doctor.
 Covered prescription medications that are to be taken beyond 60 days are considered maintenance medications.
 Maintenance medications are used in the treatment of chronic conditions like arthritis, high blood pressure, heart conditions, and diabetes.
 Oral contraceptives are also available through the mail order program.
-Maintenance medications may be obtained through Western Health Advantage's Mail Order Program.
-You can request the order form and brochure for this benefit by contacting WHA's Member Service Department at 1-888-563-2250.
-The initial prescription for maintenance medications is dispensed through a participating pharmacy (limited to a 30-day supply).
+Maintenance medications may be obtained through Merck-Medco mail order service, WHA's pharmacy benefit manager.
+You can request the order form and brochure for this benefit by contacting Merck-Medco Customer Service Department at 1-800/903-8664 The initial prescription for maintenance medications is dispensed through a participating pharmacy (limited to a 30-day supply).
 Subsequent refills for a 90-day supply may be obtained through the Mail Order Program.
-You pay a \$10 copay for a 90-day supply of generic medication, a \$20 copay for a 90-day supply of brand name medication on the formulary, i.e., Preferred Drug List (PDL); and a \$40 copay for a 90- day supply of brand name medication which is Non-Preferred (non-formulary) through the Mail Order Program.
+You pay a \$10 copay for a 90-day supply of generic medication, a \$20 copay for a 90-day supply of brand name medication on the formulary, i.e., Preferred Drug List (PDL); and a \$40 copay for a 90-day supply of brand name medication which is Non-Preferred (non-formulary) through the Mail Order Program.
 In this way, you receive a 90-day supply of medication for only two copays.